Car Insurance: A Comprehensive Guide to Protecting Your Ride

 Comprehensive insurance covers damage to your car from non-collision-related events like theft, vandalism, natural disasters, and hitting an animal.
 It’s a good idea to have comprehensive coverage if you live in an area prone to severe weather or high crime rates.

-See also Commonwealth Car Insurance: A Comprehensive Guide
+See also Geico Car Insurance: A Comprehensive Guide for Savvy Drivers

 4. Uninsured/Underinsured Motorist Coverage